Writing a Skills-Based Resume: Template & Guide

 June 2017 – March 2023

-If you do not have paid work experience, you can feature relevant projects or volunteer experiences that demonstrate your skills and competencies.
+If you do not have paid work experience, you can feature relevant projects or volunteer experiences demonstrating your skills and competencies.

 Explore our guide on writing a resume without experience for additional direction on crafting a resume when you are in the early stages of your career or changing fields.